 This is the best homemade grout cleaner recipe I’ve tried.
-It’s great for just freshening up grout in a bathroom or on a backsplash, but it also works really well for deep cleaning dirty mudroom floor grout as well!
+It’s excellent for just freshening up discolored grout in a bathroom or on a backsplash, but it also works well for deep cleaning grout on a dirty mudroom tile floor.

-I wanted to make sure to share this homemade grout cleaner recipe soon because this is the time of year where we all start to get really impatient for spring to get here and we start wanting to freshen our homes up for spring.
-If you have tile in your entryway, there’s a good chance that cleaning your grout is on your spring cleaning list.
-I don’t necessarily endorse spring cleaning, because I prefer to do my deep cleaning tasks a little at a time and this grout cleaning recipe is perfect for that.
-If a big spring cleaning frenzy is your thing though, this will definitely work wonders for that as well.
+I wanted to make sure to share this homemade grout cleaner recipe soon because this is the time of year when we all start to get really impatient for spring to get here, and we start wanting to freshen our homes up for spring.
+If you have tile in your entryway with light colored grout, there’s a good chance that cleaning your grout is on your spring cleaning list.
+Even if you’ve sealed it with grout sealer, grout still has a way of picking up extra mud and dust.
+I don’t always endorse it because I think that it often gets people into a frustrating cycle of letting things get really bad and then cleaning to exhaustion and not wanting to tidy up again for months after that.
+I usually think it’s better to just clean in tiny baby steps and do it only a daily basis and this grout cleaning recipe is perfect for that.
+If a big spring cleaning frenzy is your thing, though, this will definitely work wonders for that method of cleaning as well.

 Tools and Ingredients Needed for the Homemade Grout Cleaner

-- Baking soda (let’s face it, you almost always need baking soda)
+- Baking soda (let’s face it, baking soda is the answer to so many things)

 - Hydrogen peroxide